When To Leave Public Accounting and What To Look For

 How Do I Know When It’s Time To Leave Public Accounting?

-Missed Out on a Desired Promotion
+You Missed Out on a Promotion You Wanted

 Getting passed over for a promotion can be a big disappointment.
 But as frustrating as it is, try to see this setback as a chance to rethink your career journey.
 Use it as motivation to look for new opportunities elsewhere that will value your skills and help you grow.
 Just because you aren’t promoted in public accounting doesn’t mean that you can’t have that path in an industry role.

 Don’t let one closed door make you doubt yourself or stop your career progress.
 Instead, let it push you to find a place that will invest in your growth and recognize your worth.

 What To Look For in an Industry Accounting Role